objektwerks/resume/readme.md

 Summary
 -------
->I've been a software developer for 30+ years, having worked with Visual Basic/C++, Java, Scala and more.
+>I've been a software developer for 30+ years, having worked with C++, Java, Scala, Akka, Spark and more.
 During the past 11 years, my focus has been on Scala, to include designing, building and publishing open source software.

 Objektwerks
 -----------